 Starchild is a registered charity set up in memory of the founder’s adopted brother Frankie Marsh.
 Frankie's parents were both Ugandan.
 Frankie was adopted at 13 months old.
 Sadly he died in a house fire at the age of 27 years.
 Frankie and Michaela were raised as twins and pushed in a twin pram.
 On a visit to Uganda in 2012, Michaela miraculously found her brothers family.
 In a country of over forty-one million, it was like finding a needle in a haystack but it was obviously meant to be.
 Overwhelmed by the poverty Michaela witnessed, she came back to Scotland with a dream of setting up Starchild to help the most vulnerable and marginalised in Uganda.
 Since gaining charitable status in 2013, Starchild has gone on to build a school for Creative Arts and improve the lives of many.
-We hope you will take a moment to look through Starchild's projects in Uganda.
+We hope you will take a moment to look through Starchild's projects in Uganda and in Scotland.
 There is also a link to the incredible, emotionally heartwarming story of Michaela meeting Frankie's family in Uganda eighteen years after his passing.

 Starchild’s main aim;

 Empower and improve the health and well-being of children, vulnerable people and women in Uganda by providing access to sustainable education, vocational training, food, support and love.

 - Provide aid and support to Uganda’s most vulnerable children and young adults many of whom have no one to provide even their basic needs